MatsumotoJ/usvcam/README.md

 ## Roadmap
 - [x] First release
+- [x] Integrating USVSEG as a python script
 - [ ] Support for different types of cameras
-- [ ] Integrating USVSEG+ as a python script
+- [ ] Cheaper, pre-assembled sensor unit
+- [ ] Use of more sensitive microphone for larger recording area.
 - [ ] User guide for video tracking of interacting animals
-- [ ] Use of more sensitive microphone for larger recording area.
-- [ ] Cheaper, pre-assembled sensor unit

 ## Contacts
 Follow [@jumpeim_uot](https://twitter.com/jumpeim_uot) on Twitter for the news and update.